colah/ByronTrialNotes/daily-notes/day26.md

 * ...
 * Judge (voice rising): What evidence of a connection is there?
 * Crown: He got emails from them.
 He responded to some of them.
 He followed them on twitter.
 He was providing pictures via Flickr and the g20report to them...
 * Crown: The evidence is being brought forward to show the natures of these groups.
-They followed through on their trheats!
+They followed through on their threats!
 * Judge: But they weren't found guilty of doing anything black block?
-Of activly doing something?
+Of actively doing something?
 * Crown: Yes.
 * Crown: You have evidence...
 * Judge: How do I know that their pleading guilty is relevant to the TCMN?